mozilla-conduit/review/README.md

 VCS (`import` for Mercurial or `apply` for Git).
 A commit for each revision will be created in a new bookmark or topic (Mercurial) or branch (Git).

-This behavior can be modified with few options:
+This behavior can be modified with the following options:

 - `--apply-to TARGET` Define the commit to which apply the patch:
   - `base` (default) find the base commit in the first ancestor of the revision,